Poro 34B and the Blessing of Multilinguality: Discussion and conclusions

 \section{Discussion and conclusions}

 In this study, we have considered the challenges that the availability of data poses for pretraining large generative models for smaller languages and explored a limited multilingual approach to create Poro~34B, a 34B-parameter model trained on 1T tokens of Finnish, English, and code, including 8B tokens of Finnish-English translation pairs.
 We thoroughly evaluated the model and found it to substantially advance over the performance of existing models for Finnish while also performing competitively in its class of open models for English and code generation, as well as achieving remarkably good results in translation tasks.
-We additionally observed some limitations of benchmarks with tasks translated from English in measuring the specific capability of models in Finnish, which diverged substantially from model-as-judge evaluation of generation fluency.
+Two human judges and GPT-4 Turbo found the texts generated by Poro~34B to be superior to the competing models.

-Our model architecture and the Finnish datasets included follow those of the FinGPT family of monolingual Finnish models, which were limited by the available Finnish training data.
+Our model architecture and the Finnish datasets included follow those of the FinGPT family of monolingual Finnish models, which were constrained by the available Finnish training data.
 The superior performance of our model in Finnish evaluations demonstrates that multilingual training can lift such limitations, allowing further scaling of models focused on smaller languages.
 In future work, we hope to explore this effect more systematically to answer some of the many questions that remain open regarding the training of large generative models for smaller languages, including the impacts of covering multiple smaller languages and the effect of the size of data available in the target languages.

 A number of the choices made in training Poro~34B were made with incomplete information regarding their specific impacts on the final model.
 For example, we opted to include a comparatively large amount of programming language data as well as instruction-formatted translation examples in the pretraining data, the latter on the assumption that this would provide a cross-lingual signal that would strengthen the ability of the model to benefit from data in a more distantly related language (English).
 While this approach is intuitively appealing and the performance of our model suggests that it has at a minimum not notably detracted from the capabilities of the model, we did not as part of this work have the resources to conduct ablation studies nor to explore alternative ways to incorporate cross-lingual information in pretraining.
 We aim to study these questions further in future work.